duzymaju/scout-units-list/readme.txt

 = Things to do before stable version release =

-1. Sortable persons list.
-2. Add a shortcode which implements a map with selected units marked on it.
+1. Add a shortcode which implements a map with selected units marked on it.
-3. Configurable types/subtypes lists and dependencies.
+2. Configurable types/subtypes lists and dependencies.

 = Future plans =